CenturyLinkCloud/PublicKB/Object Storage/using-object-storage-from-the-control-portal.md

     </p>
   </li>
   <li>Click the&nbsp;<strong>create user</strong> button and enter the user's details.
 The <strong>name</strong> field should contain a friendly alphanumeric identifier for the user.
 Enter an&nbsp;<strong>email&nbsp;</strong>address for the user.
 Note that
-    this value must be unique across the platform and can't be reused. &nbsp;Additionally, this email can be a bogus and non-functional email.
-We don't use this email for anything except to assure uniqueness. &nbsp;You will not be contacted using this email.
+    this value must be unique across the platform and can't be reused.
+Additionally, this email can be a bogus and non-functional email.
+We don't use this email for anything except to assure uniqueness.
+You will not be contacted using this email.
 Finally, choose which Object Storage region to add this user to.
 Click&nbsp;<strong>save</strong>.
     <p><img src="https://t3n.zendesk.com/attachments/token/xpcaevihuzwhyji/?name=objectstorage-control03.png" alt="objectstorage-control03.png" />
     </p>